How Can Alaska Gain True Food Security?

 meat as you want directly available; Mikes Meats, Valley Meats in Wasilla, Echo Lake Lockers in Kenai, Carr-Gottstein and Three Bears, because I have a processing plant–which is essential to Alaska Food

 He continued: When the pandemic was announced, suddenly nobody had meat.
-I closed because I didn’t want customers coming in and out, but I have meat for Alaskans.
+I closed because I didn’t want customers coming in and out, but I had meat for Alaskans.

 In fact, Giannulis continues: Within 30 days after the pandemic hit I slaughtered every available animal in Alaska.
 They gathered them up and I got them all processed.
 I also pulled beef from Washington, I pulled from Canada; I received a truckload last Monday, beautiful beefs, and I have them processed already on Saturday, and the plant is totally clean and ready for next week.
 I have a few here now and another truckload coming next week—30 or 40 of them.